 What Happens If a Dispute Arises with my HOA?

-If you live in a HOA governed neighborhood long enough, you will either witness a dispute between a neighbor and the HOA, or you yourself may unfortunately be in a dispute with your HOA.
+If you live in an HOA governed neighborhood long enough, you will either witness a dispute between a neighbor and the HOA, or you yourself may, unfortunately, be in a dispute with your HOA.
 Some of these disputes arise when residents do not follow the rules and regulations of the governing documents, a resident has not paid or is behind in paying HOA dues, and sometimes a resident will dispute the HOA because they feel the HOA is not doing their job as they should.

 A homeowner may decide to sue, or dispute, their HOA if they feel the HOA is mismanaging funds or feels as if a rule or regulation is unlawful.
 When a resident feels as if their HOA mismanaging funds they may decide to stop paying their HOA dues, but this allows the HOA to take legal action against the resident.
 Other times residents will hire their own lawyer to help investigate if the funds are truly being mismanaged.
 Oftentimes residents with such grievances simply do not understand what all the HOA does, and is not clear as to what the HOA does with the money they collect from dues.
 When this is the case the HOA should show the resident, through financial statements, where exactly the money is going.
 If this does not suffice, then the HOA should call their Florida HOA attorney to assist.